sillsdev/transcriber/README.md

 1. `npm install`
 2. `npm run stamp` _# this creates a file with the date to display in the version_
+3. If this is the first time installing, you will want to `amplify init` (see Amplify below)
+4. Get a copy of the `env-files-transcriber.zip` from a team member and unzip it into the `env-config` folder (see configuration below)
+5. Optionally rebuild the localization `string.json` file (see below)
-3. `npm run build`
+6. `npm run build`

-### Visual Studio
+### Visual Studio for (`strings.json` file)

 You can use Visual Studio to build `updateLocalization.sln` (in the localization folder).
 This file will process the `xliff` and `xlf` files to add the `strings.json` and the localizaiton reducer and model to the source tree.
 It requires `.NET Framework` to execute XSLT 2.0 stylesheets.

-4. `cd localization\bin\Debug;& updateLocalization.exe`
+When you first load it, you need to make sure the nuget dependencies are up to date.

+1. get the latest localization strings from crowdin (see below)
+2. `cd localization\bin\Debug`
+3. execute `updateLocalization.exe`

 > NB.
 You may want ot download the strings from the [crowdin site](https://crowdin.com/project/sil-transcriber) and unzip the file in the localization folder before executing this command to get all the latest localization strings included.